8 Tricks To Save Your iPhone’s Battery Life

 2) Low Power Mode

-Low Power Mode can really help you out if your battery life goes below 20%.
+Low Power Mode can really help you out if your battery life goes below 20% or even before it goes below.
 Low Power Mode suspends background app refreshing and automatic downloads which surprisingly does save a lot of power.

 You can turn on Low Power Mode whenever, simply go to Settings > Battery > switch on Low Power Mode.